Diamond Terminology Glossary

 Flaw – Any internal or external imperfection; most diamonds have flaws.

 Fluorescence – Certain diamonds exhibit colored luminescence (usually blue) when exposed to strong sunlight or ultraviolet light.
+All you need to know about diamond fluorescence.

 Four Cs – Also known as the 4Cs, these features include cut, color, clarity, and carat weight.
 They are used to evaluate and compare diamonds.